fencerf/hassio-addons/donetick/README.md

-# Donetick Selfhosted : Hassio Add-on
+# Fencerf Donetick Selfhosted : Hassio Add-on
 #### **Simplify Tasks & Chores, Together!**

 Donetick is an open-source, user-friendly app designed to help you organize tasks and chores effectively.featuring customizable options to help you and others stay organized